Pinaute/raspberry-pi-gps-logger/README.md

 The purpose of the protection resistor is to protect the GPIO pin if it is accidentally set as an output rather than as an input.

 ![Schema](/img/schema.jpg)
+_Schema_

 ## 2 Software

 ### 2.1 The detail of the design

+* when the program starts, the LED flashes quickly, the program waits for the push button to be pressed.
+* a short press on the push button:
+  * triggers the recording of NMEA frames, the diode remains lit
+  * or pauses recording, the LED flashes slowly
+* a long press on the push button stops the program
+* to restart the program, you must restart the Raspberry pi

 <img src="/img/flowchart.png" alt="Flowchart" width="500"/>
+_Flowchart_

 ### 2.2 Dependencies